qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 Zero-risk bias: preferring to eliminate one type of risk entirely rather than reducing overall risk (usually at the expense of increasing exposure to other risks).

 It's related to risk aversion and availability bias: risk aversion usually focuses the risk that comes to mind, and ignores other kinds of risks.
-It's also related to binary thinking: thinking that an risk is either completely eliminated or not being taken any action on.
+It's also related to binary thinking: thinking that a risk is either completely eliminated or not being taken any action on.
 The rational decision is to do a tradeoff to reduce overall risk.

 Examples: